ankraft/onem2mlib/ROADMAP.md

 - Test with other oneM2M implementations (contributions needed)
 - Support more &lt;subscription> attributes
 	- eventNotificationCriteria, notificationStoragePriority, preSubscriptionNotify, pendingNotification, batchNotify, rateLimit, notificationEventCat,
+	- Better handling of stale subscriptions.
+Currently the cse is not notified of stale subscriptions.